 7.3: Stages of Neuronal Development

-As discussed in previous chapters, the brain is made up of neurons and glial cells.
+The brain is made up of neurons and glial cells.
 Neurons, also called nerve cells, are electrically excitable cells that transmit signals called action potentials to other neurons and are considered the fundamental units of the brain and nervous system (Ludwig et al., 2022).
-Neurons communicate information about sensations and movements, and process information within the brain.
+Neurons communicate information about sensations and movement, and process information within the brain.
 Glial cells, or neuroglia or simply glia, are the other type of cells found in the nervous system.
-Glial cells are considered supporting cells, and help neurons complete their function for communication.
-We discuss six main types of glial cells.
-Four of them are found in the CNS and two are found in the PNS.
-Figure 3 provides a visualization of the different types of glial cells and Table 1 defines their common characteristics and functions.
+Glial cells are considered support cells and help neurons complete their function for communication.
+We discuss six main types of glial cells—four in the CNS and two in the PNS.
+Figure 3 depicts different glial cells and Table 1 defines their common functions.

 Figure 3: Visualizing the different glial cell types.